Etingof conjecture for quantized quiver varieties: Introduction

 \subsection{Acknowledgements}

 We are grateful to Pavel Etingof, Joel Kamnitzer, Hiraku Nakajima, Andrei Okounkov, and Ben Webster for numerous helpful discussions.
-We also would like to thank Dmitry Korb and Kevin McGerty for remarks on the previous version of this text.
+We also would like to thank Dmitry Korb, Kevin McGerty and Yaochen Wu for remarks on the previous versions of this text.
+We are also grateful to the referees for their comments that helped us to improve the exposition and fix several gaps in the paper.
 R.B. was supported by the NSF under Grant DMS-1102434.
 I.L. was supported by the NSF under Grant DMS-1161584.